Luis Miguel Dominguín: Ava Gardner

 By 1954, Dominguín's friendship with Ava Gardner was being widely reported.
 He considered her the most beautiful woman he had ever seen, but liked her more, he said, for her humor and understanding; he confessed himself unsure what he looked for in women.
-"Men fall in love with a woman's faults rather than her qualities," he mused.
+He is quoted as saying, "Men fall in love with a woman's faults rather than her qualities."

 Ava had been previously associated with other bullfighters, though still married at the time to Frank Sinatra.
-The most spirited of them all was, no doubt, Luis Miguel Dominguín.
-However, the relationship was so passionate and stormy, and the fights between him and the diva had people talking.
-But also they had their tender moments.
-It is said that on their first night of lovemaking, he got out of bed and she asked: "Where are you going?".
-"To go tell!" replied the bullfighter.
+It was said that on their first night of lovemaking, he got out of bed and she asked: "Where are you going?".
+"To go tell!", replied the bullfighter.
 Years later, he admitted to a friend he made up that anecdote.

 Subsequently Ava divorced Sinatra, and Luis Miguel saw his chance to establish a more stable relationship.
-He wanted to get married and have children, but this was not in the Hollywood actress' plans.
-The idyll ended in September 1954.
+He wanted to get married and have children, but this was not in the Hollywood actress's plans.
+The relationship ended in September 1954.
 Years later, he was recalling with affection: "She was the prettiest and the most fierce.
 I had a very fierce wolf in a cage."